Rahul-64/last-mile-delivery-app/README.md

-🚚 Last-Mile Delivery Confirmation System (LensKart Case Study)
+# 🚚 Last-Mile Delivery Confirmation System

+## 📌 Overview

-A full-stack Last-Mile Delivery App that simulates how e-commerce companies like LensKart / Amazon / Flipkart confirm deliveries using Shipment ID + OTP verification.
+This project is a Last-Mile Delivery Confirmation System that simulates how real e-commerce companies (like LensKart, Amazon, Flipkart) confirm deliveries using a Shipment ID + OTP verification mechanism.

-This project demonstrates backend-driven business logic, OTP-based delivery validation, and mobile app integration using React Native.

-📌 Problem Statement

-In last-mile delivery systems, it is critical to ensure that:
+The system ensures:

-A delivery is confirmed only once
+A delivery can be confirmed only once

+OTP verification is handled securely on the backend

+Delivery status and metadata are tracked properly

+## 🎯 Problem Statement

+In last-mile delivery:

+Fake or duplicate delivery confirmations must be avoided

-The correct customer receives the order
+The correct customer must receive the product

-Delivery partners cannot falsely mark orders as delivered
+Delivery partners should verify delivery securely

-This project solves that problem using:
+This project solves the above using:

 Unique Shipment ID

 One-Time Password (OTP)

-Backend-controlled verification and status tracking
+Backend-controlled validation

-Solution Overview
+## 🧩 Solution Flow
-Flow:

-Customer places an order
+1️⃣ Customer places an order

-Backend generates:
+2️⃣ Backend generates:

 Shipment ID

 OTP

-Delivery partner enters:
+3️⃣ Delivery partner enters:

 Shipment ID

 OTP

-Backend verifies:
+4️⃣ Backend verifies:

 Shipment existence